Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 75 active stops in Taylors Lakes, offering a mix of train and bus services.
-These stops are served by 20 routes, collectively facilitating 7,996 weekly passenger trips.
-Transport accessibility is rated good, with residents typically located 250 meters from the nearest stop.
+Transport analysis shows 75 active stops in Taylors Lakes offering a mix of train and bus services.
+These stops are served by 20 individual routes, providing 7,996 weekly passenger trips combined.
+Transport accessibility is rated as good, with residents typically located about 250 meters from the nearest stop.

-Service frequency averages 1,142 trips per day across all routes, equating to approximately 106 weekly trips per individual stop.
+Service frequency averages 1,142 trips per day across all routes, equating to roughly 106 weekly trips per stop.

 Frequently Asked Questions - Transport